tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 **The Cycle 4 call will come out in the fall of 2020, however the solicitation can already be found [here](https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=735965/solicitationId=%7B4B9CAAB3-D398-183A-B1F3-EF963DF415C7%7D/viewSolicitationDocument=1/ROSES%202020%20SoS%20Guidebook%20062320.pdf).
 Cycle 4 will observe the northern ecliptic hemisphere between June 2021 and September 2022, slightly longer than a typical cycle and observing sectors 40-56.**

 Below we describe some of the GI products available in the extended mission and how to propose for Cycle 4 time.
-Note that beginning in Cycle 4, all Phase-1 proposals submitted to the TESS GI program will be evaluated folloing a dual-anonymous peer review process.
+Note that beginning in Cycle 4, all Phase-1 proposals submitted to the TESS GI program will be evaluated following a dual-anonymous peer review process.

 ## Proposal Products